syednaved1/Ca1/README.md

 ## Justifications:

-1. Adaption of cloud will increase the scalibility,faster deployment and efficiency's of the company
+1. Adaption of cloud will increase the scalibility, Faster deployment and efficiency of the enterprise

 2. It will save huge money which will increase the profit of the enterprise.

-3. cloud based services are made for remote access and availability.
+3. Cloud based services are made for remote access and availability.

-4. cloud allows Disaster recovery & data restoration.
+4. Cloud allows Disaster recovery & data restoration.

-5. you get better roi, fewer workload, flexibility and faster revenue     growth.
+5. You get better ROI, fewer workload, flexibility and faster revenue     growth.

 ## References